gabogoses/cars/README.md

-# 🏎️ VIRTUO APP
+# 🏎️ Cars App

-Virtuo App is a Node.js / React app who displays cars and stations.
+Cars is a Node.js / React app who displays cars and stations.
 You can add cars, stations and modify them.

 ## Installation